+After you have evaluated all the applicants to your program(s), you must determine for each program the order of preference for applicants you wish to rank.
 You must enter and certify a separate Rank Order List in the NMS Match System for each program offered in the Match.

-For each program, your Rank Order List should reflect the true desirability of each applicant to that program, regardless of how you think an applicant will rank the program.
+For each program, rank your most preferred applicant first, your next most preferred applicant second, and so on.
+The Rank Order List should accurately reflect the true desirability of each applicant to the program.

 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think any applicant will rank your program.

 If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
-For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants are not significant, as positions are available for both of these applicants.
-However, for less preferred applicants (ranks 3 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the program cannot match with both of the most preferred applicants.
+For example, if your program offers two positions, the specific rank numbers (1 or 2) assigned to your two most preferred applicants are not significant, as positions are available for both of these applicants if they want them.
+However, for less preferred applicants (ranks 3 and onward) the specific rank numbers you assign are very significant as they indicate your preference for each of these applicants if your program cannot match with your two most preferred applicants.Related Links: